Sphereon-Opensource/PEX/README.md

 };
 // Finding out which version presentationDefinition is this:
-// The result is either v1, v2 or an erro const result = pejs.definitionVersionDiscovery(pdSchema);
+// The result is either v1, v2 or an erro const result = pex.definitionVersionDiscovery(pdSchema);
 // Example for loading credentials const credentials: VerifiableCredential[] = await secureStore.getCredentials();

 // Find matching credentials
-const srMatches = pe.selectFromV1(presentationDefinition, credentials, holderDid);
+const srMatches = pex.selectFrom(presentationDefinition, credentials, holderDid);

 // An example that selects the first 'count' credentials from
 // the matches. in a real scenario, the user has to select which